 - JapanEase rolling demos of two gorgeous language learning HyperCard decks from the early 1990s (one previously lost)

 - Hanafuda Stack from 1992/3 (previously zero google search results)

 - Emora Kart from 1994 (previously three google search results)

 - Unyo!
 2 the infamous HyperCard stack version of the famous UNO card game, from 1995 (previously lost)

 - Tower Xmas Demo, a demo version of Yoot Saito’s Tower ~Christmas Disc~ add-on from December 1995 (previously lost)

-- Fans of Macromedia Shockwave and Osamu Sato uncovered a 1997/8 demo of Roly-Polys World Tour which is hugely exciting as the complete game remains lost to time (it has since been found, May 2023)
+- Fans of Macromedia Shockwave and Osamu Sato uncovered a 1997/8 demo of Roly-Polys World Tour which is hugely exciting as the complete game remained lost to time (it has since been found, May 2023)

 - Pickle’s Pocket from 1998 is the first desktop toy and suite of tiny apps by Thoru Yamamoto (previously lost with zero screen grabs online)

 - MacCalligraphy Sansui Demo, version of Japanese calligraphy tool from 1999 (previously lost) I also uncovered a promotional leaflet and demo guide from Wayback Machine